La Mer (song): "Волна" ("Volna")

-A Russian version named "Волна" ("Wave") was adapted by two Soviet Russian poets and translators, Samuil Bolotin and Tatiana Sikorskaya, in the 1950s for Leonid Utyosov, a popular Soviet singer.
-It was included into the album called Ах, Одесса моя ("Oh, my Odessa").
+A Russian version named "Волна" ("Wave") was adapted by two Soviet Russian poets and translators, Samuil Bolotin and Tatiana Sikorskaya, in the 1950s for Leonid Utesov, a popular Soviet singer.
+It was included on the album called Ах, Одесса моя ("Oh, my Odessa").

+"La Mer" (Caetano Veloso)

+Brazilian musician Caetano Veloso released a 2024 version of the French song, singing it in French.
+He says he recorded the song at the request of writer Christine Angot, who was in the audience at a Paris performance where Caetano sang "La Mer" as a posthumous tribute to his manager Guilherme Araújo, who had always asked him to record the French song.

 Usage in popular culture

 The French original is featured prominently in a variety of films, including L.A.
-Story, in which it is played during the opening montage; French Kiss (1995), in which it is sung by lead actor Kevin Kline and Mr. Bean's Holiday, which uses a recording of Trenet himself in its final scene.
-It also is played in the last episode of White Collar.
-The song is sung in the French documentary film Blood of the Beasts (1949).
-It is performed in the film A Life Less Ordinary (1997) by Ewan McGregor and Cameron Diaz.
+Story, in which it is played during the opening montage; French Kiss (1995), in which it is sung by lead actor Kevin Kline; and Mr. Bean's Holiday, which uses a recording of Trenet himself in its final scene.
+It also is played in the last episode of the American television show White Collar.
+The song is sung in the French documentary film Blood of the Beasts (1949), and is performed in the film A Life Less Ordinary (1997) by Ewan McGregor and Cameron Diaz.
 The Trenet recording is heard over the end credits of an episode of The Simpsons titled "The Squirt and the Whale".

 On British television, the original version of the song was used as the title music for ITV's coverage of UEFA Euro 2016.

 The Robbie Williams version plays over the closing credits of Finding Nemo and is included on the soundtrack.

-"La Mer" has been used in films such as Bernardo Bertolucci's 2003 The Dreamers, the 2010 German film Animals United, and in the closing scene of Mr. Bean's Holiday.
+"La Mer" has been used in films such as Bernardo Bertolucci's 2003 The Dreamers, the 2010 German film Animals United, and Natalie Portman's 2015 A Tale of Love and Darkness.
 A Julio Iglesias version plays in the final scene of the 2011 spy film Tinker Tailor Soldier Spy.

 Django Reinhardt and Stéphane Grappelli's recording of "La Mer" features in the video games BioShock (2007) and BioShock Infinite (2013).
-Director Ken Levine additionally wanted Charles Trenet's original rendition but could not secure the rights.
+Director Ken Levine wanted Charles Trenet's original rendition but could not secure the rights.

-"La Mer" also features in Irish Ferries' TV and radio advert in Ireland, as part of their "Sail In Style" campaign to advertise their Dublin–France route.
+"La Mer" also features in Irish Ferries' TV and radio advert in Ireland as part of their "Sail In Style" advertising campaign for their Dublin–France route.